Bleng-flash/tp/docs/DeveloperGuide.md

 1. **Allow deleting of subjects by name**: EduDex currently only supports deleting subjects by their <u>index</u> in the displayed list.
 Adding the ability to delete a subject directly by its <u>name</u> (e.g. `delsub sub/Math`) would make the command more intuitive and user-friendly, especially when tutors manage many subjects.
 This enhancement will be considered for future versions.
 2. **Lessons are sorted in chronological order after adding lesson**: EduDex currently does not sort the lesson timings after adding a lesson.
 Adding the ability to sort it automatically after adding a lesson would add more user convenience
 3. **Allow finding on an already filtered list**: After the first `find` command, EduDex currently uses the original unfiltered list to perform the subsequent find leading to inconvenience.
 Adding the ability to find within the filtered list would make it more useful
+4. **Auto resizing of window size between subject panel and student list panel**: EduDex currently does not adjust the window size automatically after relaunch.
+Adding the ability to do so will add user convenience

 --------------------------------------------------------------------------------------------------------------------
 ## **Appendix: Instructions for manual testing**